Seguin scores winning goal in 2nd, Stars beat Blackhawks 2-1

 Chicago defensemen helped stop two odd-man rushes in the third period.
 Slater Koekkoek hustled back to break up a 3-on-1 advantage with his stick, and Duncan Keith kept Denis Gurianov from scoring on a breakaway with 3:45 to play.

-NOTES: Blackhawks LW Dominik Kubalik leads all rookies with 26 goals this season. … Kane’s assist on Kubalik’s goal gave him 61 points (29 goals, 32 assists) in 51 games against Dallas. … Chicago D Lucas Carlsson made his NHL debut. … Stars D Esa Lindell played in his 300th game.
+NOTES: Kubalik leads all rookies with 26 goals this season. … Kane’s assist on Kubalik’s goal gave him 61 points (29 goals, 32 assists) in 51 games against Dallas. … Chicago D Lucas Carlsson made his NHL debut.
+He blocked a shot and had three hits.
+“When you’re playing up here, you have to do everything quicker,” he said.
+“You just have to keep it simple.” … Stars D Esa Lindell played in his 300th game.

 UP NEXT

-Blackhawks: Play the second of a four-game trip on Tuesday at St. Louis.
+Blackhawks: Play the second in a four-game trip on Tuesday at St. Louis.

 Stars: Begin a three-game trip at Carolina on Tuesday.